Food Revolution Network

 iStock.com/RuslanDashinsky

 Soup is one of the greatest gifts bequeathed to us by our ancestors, holding its own right up there with fire, stick figure drawing, and the phrase “Yabba Dabba Doo.”
-A good pot of soup is practically alchemical, transforming singular and ordinary ingredients into a new thing entirely.
+A good pot of soup is practically alchemical, transforming singular and ordinary ingredients into something entirely new.
 Soup has saved many items of produce from the compost or garbage bin and allows us to nourish our families and communities inexpensively and lavishly.
 And now that the modern era of plant-based innovation has blossomed, soups are being reinvented yet again to be healthier and more delicious than ever.

 Tell us in the comments: